 - clarify teaching and research requirements;

 - make a recommendation/decision to confirm or not to confirm employment, after a final review which can be determined at any time during the probationary period.

-- If the supervisor is not an Executive Dean or other appropriate senior manager, the supervisor shall make a recommendation to the relevant senior manager.
-If the supervisor is an Executive Dean or other appropriate senior manager, They shall decide on the action to be taken as a result of a probation review.
+- If the supervisor is not a Dean or other appropriate senior manager, the supervisor shall make a recommendation to the relevant senior manager.
+If the supervisor is a Dean or other appropriate senior manager, They shall decide on the action to be taken as a result of a probation review.

 The University will annul an appointment if:

 - an employee is unsuited to the position they hold, either by reason of performance or conduct; and/or

 - claims made by the employee during the selection process were either untrue or not substantiated by performance in the position.

 Any decision to annul employment during the probationary period will not be made until the employee has completed 12 months service, provided that period does not go beyond the expiry date of the probationary period stipulated in the employment contract.